Batman/Teenage Mutant Ninja Turtles Adventures: Issue #6

 The story of this issue takes place an undefined amount of time later, after Dick Grayson has left the Bat Family to establish himself as Nightwing and Tim Drake has joined the fold as the new Robin.
 While Bruce Wayne and Tim attend an open-air film presentation featuring Bruce's childhood idol, the Gray Ghost, Gotham City suddenly comes under attack by a horde of hostile aliens: the Kraang.
 Bruce and Tim don their costumes and unite with Batgirl to fight them, and the three soon find themselves joined once again with the Turtles, who pop in through an interdimensional portal of their own.
 Leonardo relates a theory by Donatello that the Mad Hatter's hacking into the Kraang's systems enabled the aliens to follow the trail to Gotham, and the Turtles hijacked a portal generator to follow the Kraang in turn.

 Facing innumerable odds, an explanatory comment by Michelangelo for Tim's benefit sparks the idea in Leonardo and Batman that their best weapon against this invasion would be the Scarecrow's fear gas.
-Batman and Raphael head to Arkham, where they find the Scarecrow not totally unprepared for their and the Kraang's appearances; it transpires that, during his retreat back to his home dimension, the Scarecrow has had an involuntary stopover in Dimension X and barely managed to escape the Kraang's clutches.
+Batman and Raphael head to Arkham, where they find the Scarecrow not totally unprepared for their and the Kraang's appearances; it transpires that, during his retreat back to his home dimension, the Scarecrow has had an involuntary stopover in Dimension X and barely escaped the Kraang's clutches.
 Suspecting that a full-blown incursion would soon follow, he concocted a specialized version of his fear gas and secretly substituted it with the Gotham Police Department's helium supply for their patrol blimps.

 Returning to the battle scene, where the rest of the protagonist team has meanwhile been joined by Nightwing, Batman activates the police blimps' release valves, unleashing the Scarecrow's gas.
 Although the compound also affects the Turtles because their physiology was altered by the Kraang's mutagen, Raphael leaves the Batwing to rip open a blimp whose valves are malfunctioning and manages to ride out the gas' effects thanks to his prior experience with it.
 The other Turtles are protected by atmospheric filtration units, but the Kraang, severely affected by the substance, beat an immediate retreat.
 The Turtles open up a portal back to their reality in order to deal with them and take their goodbyes, although Raphael has a sudden, brief vision of the Shredder appearing within the portal.
 After the Turtles' departure, Batman and his partners return to attending the Gray Ghost film presentation.